microsoft/eslint-plugin-fluentui-jsx-a11y/docs/rules/dropdown-needs-labelling-v9.md

-# Accessibility: Dropdown mising label or missing aria-labelledby (`@microsoft/fluentui-jsx-a11y/dropdown-needs-labelling-v9`)
+# Accessibility: Dropdown menu must have an id and it needs to be linked via htmlFor of a Label (`@microsoft/fluentui-jsx-a11y/dropdown-needs-labelling-v9`)

 <!-- end auto-generated rule header -->